megazazik/reducer-assistant/README.md

 ## Assistant config

-To create assistants you can use the `applyAssistants` method of a store enhancer or the `createAssistant` method of an assistant.
+To create assistants you can use the `applyAssistants` method of a middleware or the `createAssistant` method of an assistant.
 They receives `AssistantConfigs` values.

 The simplified `AssistantConfigs` type has the following form: